Unified Compute Language

 compute.

 DEXA is a statically typed, deterministic language being built to target GPU kernels, native binaries, and contract VMs — without Python’s runtime overhead or Solidity’s security traps.
-The current prototype focuses on a small, typechecked core and an interpreter that runs real programs.
+The current prototype is a small, typechecked core and an interpreter that runs real programs today.

 Targets